 In power grids, phase-shifting transformers provide active power flow control.
 By enforcing or blocking loads, they not only improve the stability and flexibility of grids but also help grid operators get the most out of existing hardware.
-Ratings: ≤ 1.200 MVA ≤ 765 kV Features: Compact design; low noise; high phase-shift capability Options: Ester insulation; low noise, etc.
+Phase-shifters are available in a range from ≤ 2000 MVA and ≤ 765 kV.
+The design is compact with low noise, high phase-shift capability and also available with Ester insulation.

-An efficient and cost-effective way to control power flowIn an increasingly complex power-generation landscape and a growing energy market, the capability to control the flow of power is fast gaining in crucial importance.
-This is the area, where phase-shifting transformers (PST) excel.
-They protect lines, make grids more reliable, and reduce transmission losses.
-And they are among the most economic and cost-efficient solutions for power-flow management out there.
+Our phase-shifters are an efficient and reliable way to control power flowIn an increasingly complex power generation landscape and a growing energy market, the capability to control the flow of power is crucial.
+Phase-shifting transformers of Siemens Energy protect lines, make grids more reliable, and reduce transmission losses.
+Increase the transmission capacity of your network and ensure grid stability, while minimizing expensive grid expansions with custom-designed Siemens Energy phase-shifters!
+They are among the most economic and cost-efficient solutions for power-flow management out there.

 Get the most out of your phase-shifter

 As the most cost-efficient solution for power flow control, phase-shifting transformers contribute to the financial success of grid operators in a competitive energy environment.
-With their trademark reliability and efficiency, Siemens' tailored-to-fit phase shifters come with a wide range of competitive advantages.
-But what really makes Siemens transformers stand out is the extensive in-depth design and spec support.
+With their trademark reliability and efficiency, Siemens Energy's tailored-to-fit phase-shifters come with a wide range of competitive advantages.

 - Increasing active power capacity of grid